ayurovsky/Frame-Shift-Detector/README.md

 To process this dataset, we uncommented lines 259-269 in get_statistics_unique.py, and re-ran the command above, to generate a starts file that only contains 28 length reads and 29 length reads (properly adjusted).

+## 2.3 merging multiple start files

+to combine multiple ribosome profiling experiments for this analysis, the starts files can be merged

+### python merge_starts.py

+at the top of the file, provide a list of infiles the outfile that we created was combined_starts_four_sets_above_90